Akash98Sky/rom_building_system_setup/README.md

 	$ ./install_sdk.out

-Then open the ~/.bashrc file -
+Then open the ~/.profile file -

-	$ nano ~/.bashrc
+	$ nano ~/.profile

-	** Search for these lines in the .bashrc file, add these if not found -
+	** Search for these lines in the .profile file, add these if not found -

 	# add Android SDK platform tools to path
 	if [ -d "$HOME/platform-tools" ] ; then